elara-bots/Elara-Cmdo-v2/README.md

 # WARNING
-This package is deprecated, the new version will be released at a later date.
+This package is deprecated, the new one is under the name "elaracmdo" all lowercase.